 - Google Doodle

 - Creating a web page using Notepad++ and HTML coding.

-- Raising awareness of internet fraud by producing a leaflet on the common scams and techniques used.
+- Cyber Crime and Fraud.
+Raising awareness of common internet crimes by producing a leaflet on the common scams and techniques used.

 - Input, output and storage devices.
 ROM, RAM and cloud storage, what does it all mean?

 - What does a computer understand?
 Introduction to algorithms and binary numbers.

 - Hardware or software?
 Inside the box, identifying the parts inside a computer.